 Aim to write the final version of the minutes immediately after the meeting adjourns, while the details are still fresh on your mind.
 Review the minutes you recorded, and if needed, add notes for clarity or ask the meeting leader to explain specific details further.
 Ensure that each action taken by the board has a brief explanation, as well as a rationale for the decision.
 If other documents were included in the meeting, make a note of where they can be found or attach them as an appendix, but don’t summarise them.
 Securely send the meeting minutes to the board for review before finalising.
 The minutes can be distributed in a number of ways:

 Email.
 Email is best for minutes recorded with a word processing tool, such as Microsoft Word.
 The Microsoft Word document can be saved as a PDF and sent along with any other documents from the meeting via email.
 Ensure that the document is password protected, the password is sent in a separate email from the document (or ideally not emailed at all), and that all recipients receive the file into a secure inbox.

 Collaboration Tools.
 Secure online tools allow the minutes-taker to confidentially share a document with meeting members including supplemental documents.
 Board Portals also allow you to take and distribute notes in the same system that is used to distribute the board materials saving time and improving security.

 Hard Copies.
-A finalized copy of the meeting minutes will need to be filed and stored for future reference, and copies can also be given to meeting members for review.
+A finalised copy of the meeting minutes will need to be filed and stored for future reference, and copies can also be given to meeting members for review.